 This is a big one.

-Certain words such as “Free“, “100%” or “50% OFF” trigger the email client’s spam folder which prevent your emails to be delivered.
+Certain words such as “Free“, “100%” or “50% OFF” trigger the email client’s spam folder which prevents your emails to be delivered.
 Make sure you go through a spam word list before crafting the subject line.

 Don’t use all capital letters in the subject line either.
 You don’t want to shout at the recipients.
 Using several exclamation marks is also odd.
 Don’t send attachment either to avoid the spam filters.